 The purpose of Shigakukai and its founding

-In English, Shigakukai translates as “Fellowship of those aspiring to study.”
+In English, Shigakukai translates as “fellowship of those aspiring to do research.”

 <Who We Are>

 Shigakukai is a fellowship of Christian undergraduate and graduate students and scholars.
-We welcome the participation of anyone who affirms its purpose.
+We welcome the participation of anyone who affirms the purpose of our fellowship.

-・Our vision is to see Christian scholars abound in good works generated by their faith in research, teaching, and other professional capacities.
+- Our vision is to see Christian scholars propelled by their faith abound in good works in their research, teaching, and other professional capacities.

-・We encourage Christian students to understand the meaning of university education and use their opportunity in a meaningful manner.
-We support especially those aspiring to become scholars and professionals.
+- We encourage Christian students to understand the meaning of university education and use their opportunity in a meaningful manner.
+We support especially those aspiring to become academics and equivalent professionals.

-・We provide material support for Christian graduate students and young scholars aspiring to become scholars and professionals.
+- We provide material support for Christian graduate students and young scholars aspiring to become academics and equivalent professionals.

-・We provide fellowship and learning opportunities for Christians who are currently scholars and professionals to be increasingly fruitful in their work.
+- We provide fellowship and learning opportunities for Christians who are currently academics and equivalent professionals to be increasingly fruitful in their work.

-In order to achieve the aforementioned mission, we offer the following activities:
+In order to achieve the aforementioned mission, we provide the following activities:

-・We develop a website and an e-mail list (not public) in order to create a network of Christian undergraduate & graduate students and scholars, and others who affirm the vision of Shigakukai.
+- We have developed and maintain a website and an e-mail mailing list (not public) in order to create a network of Christian undergraduate & graduate students and scholars, and others who affirm the vision of Shigakukai.

-・We send and introduce speakers to organizations and events that plan courses and lectures on Christian faith and academic study.
+- We send and introduce speakers to organizations and events that plan courses and lectures on Christian faith and academic study or research.

-・We introduce members who can counsel young scholars regarding their research and career.
+- We introduce members who can counsel young scholars regarding research and careers.

-・We publish and post online material offered at retreats and letures to help many people understand deeper the relationship between faith and scholarship.
+- We publish and post online material offered at retreats and lectures to help many people understand deeper the relationship between faith and scholarship.